Skip to main content

 • Make a src/contracts folder with a greeter.ts and an incrementor.ts.
 Move the new Contract({ ... }) logic into those files.
 You may also want to extract the rpcUrl variable to a src/contracts/utils.ts file.

-• Add a get_value method to the incrementor contract, and use it to display the current value in the Counter component.
-(Remember to run npm run reset after you make changes to the contract!)
+• Add a get_value method to the increment contract, and use it to display the current value in the Counter component.
+When you run npm run dev, the initialize script will run and update the contract and the generated client.

 • Deploy your frontend.
 You can do this quickly and for free with GitHub.
 If you get stuck installing soroban-cli and deploying contracts on GitHub, check out how we did this.